 This exercise is performed facing sideways on the treadmill.
 You have the option of either holding on to the side railing in front of you or not holding onto anything at all, it depends on how confident you are.
 You then simply skip sideways into the direction of the moving treadmill (towards the front).

-You can see what this exercise looks like by clicking on the following video link:
+You can see what this exercise looks like in the following video:

 In this video the girls are performing the exercise at a very casual speed for the camera (as you can see they’re smiling and chatting away at the same time).
 Normally you would skip faster than this and of course put more effort into the exercise.